lenaMK/doc/ecoleDePrintemps/project.md

 # Imagining public art : feminist and algorithmic cartographies

 Lena Krause, Université de Montréal, last updated on May 26th 2026 <a href="./project.pdf" download>Download PDF</a>

 XXIInd Spring School of Art History, « Social imagining and the role of images, artworks and buildings », Weimar, Germany, 17-21 June 2024

-[toc]

 ## Abstract

 In my doctoral research, I experiment with visual and algorithmic creations to give a new form of access to cultural data.
-GLAM (galleries, librairies, archives and museums) institutions are currently creating data about their collections and my research aims to exemplify the use of counter-curation and of interactive data visualisation as æsthetic, sensitive and non-hierarchical ways to access cultural contents.
+GLAM+ (galleries, librairies, archives, museums, etc.) institutions are currently creating data about their collections and my research aims to exemplify the use of counter-curation and of interactive data visualisation as æsthetic, sensitive and non-hierarchical ways to access cultural contents.
 The production of charts or of new visual forms not only creates representations of these collections, but in the case of interactive visualisations, they also enable the discovery of their contents.
 In a complementary way to cultural mediation and to curation, it becomes possible to give access to art through serendipity and sensibility.

 During the Spring School, I would like to present a case study on public art in Montreal (Qc, Canada).
 Public art is an art form that is particularly subject to over-representation of normativity: men artists of European or colonial origins, colonial topics favoured by institutional powers, capitalistic vision of society, and thinking about land through extractivism.
 These narratives form the current imaginary on art in public space and marginalise a diversity of contributions by women and BIPOC artists for example.